All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fueling Hair Follicle Stem Cells

 Hair follicle stem cells are among the most metabolically active cells in the body during the anagen phase.
 They require large amounts of ATP to divide rapidly and produce keratin (the protein that makes up hair).
-NAD+ is essential for mitochondrial ATP production.
+NAD+ is important for mitochondrial ATP production.
 When NAD+ levels decline, stem cell energy output drops, and the anagen phase may shorten.

 Restoring NAD+ levels may help maintain the energy supply that follicle stem cells need for prolonged, productive growth phases.